The Many Household Uses For Butter

 Butter is perfect for greasing up a cast iron pan.
-Simply apply a small dab or thin pat of butter into the pan, then use a cotton rag to rub the butter over, and throughout your pan.
+Simply apply a small dab or thin pat of butter into the pan then use a cotton rag to rub the butter over and throughout the pan.
 It will shine up beautifully.
 This greasy coating also serves to season cast iron so not only will your old pans come out gleaming they will also not be so likely to have food stick to them in future uses.

 Busy in the kitchen?
 If a pot is starting to boil a little too quickly than a little plop of butter into the water will effectively stop the water from boiling over.
 And if you are cooking something starchy a teaspoon of butter in the spaghetti or macaroni pot will help to keep these starchy foods from sticking to the pot.

 Butter, margarine, or salad dressing which do you use ?

 Butter can be used for a number of health and beauty regimens.
 As a quick and convenient lotion while working in the kitchen butter is always close by to relieve the symptoms of dry or cracked hands.
 In less than a minute a small dab of this smooth yellow mixture can be quickly rubbed over the hands and elbows to relieve the dryness that skin has a tendency to develop.
 In the evening it can be used as a hand or foot moisturizer just before bedtime.
 Butter's light greasy coating on these vulnerable areas can help to lock in and maintain moisture throughout the night.